Skip to main content

 • Everyone should bring in at least two items that they think can be recycled.

-• Source some extra items to make sure you have one item from each of the recycling categories (we’ve included some pictures of the categories to help).
+• Source some extra items to make sure you have one item from each of the recycling categories.
+Make sure to include batteries, as many people don't know that batteries can be recycled.

 Get ready to recycle